The History of Placid Lassie

 The Future of Lassie

 Since the fall of 2022, Foundation operations have shifted from a core group of sponsor-pilots to a nearly 100-strong volunteer corps dedicated to preserving and operating Lassie.
-The team plans to return to Europe in 2024 to commemorate the 80th anniversary of D-Day and the 75th anniversary of the Berlin Airlift as a part of the D-Day Squadron's Legacy Tour.
+The team returned to Europe in 2024 to commemorate the 80th anniversary of D-Day and the 75th anniversary of the Berlin Airlift as a part of the D-Day Squadron's Legacy Tour.
 Beyond 2024, it's the Foundation's goal to keep operating Placid Lassie to educate future generations for as long as possible.